antonioribeiro/zipcode/readme.md

 * United States (US)

 If you need a different one, please ask or just send a pull request with it.

-## About Geonames

-This is a really nice service and you should use it as your first option, but for it to be free (for 30,000 credits/day) you have to [create an user account](http://www.geonames.org/login) **and** [enable the free webservices](http://www.geonames.org/manageaccount).

 ## Requirements